marcloney/AsyncFileUpload/README.md

 # cUpload.js

-cUpload.js is an easy to use, asynchronous, HTML5, drag-n-drop, multi-file uploader.
+async-file-uploader.js is an easy to use, asynchronous, HTML5, drag-n-drop, multi-file uploader.

 ## Installation
-    $ bower install cUpload
+    $ bower install async-file-uploader

 ## Example
 See examples/ for examples on using the uploader.